Classic East Melbourne is an extraordinary offering of 64 expansive apartments in three unique buildings overlooking Fitzroy Gardens and Yarra Park.

 The $160 million project includes restoration of historic Mosspennoch House at 40 Clarendon Street which was originally designed by Charles Webb, architect of the Windsor Hotel and Royal Arcade; construction of 22 Clarendon - a new seven-level building next door; and Parade, a new 14-level building around the corner on Wellington Parade incorporating the former MCG Hotel where in 1859 the oldest surviving laws for Australian Rules football were drawn up.

-Bates Smart has designed 22 Clarendon and Parade to complement Mosspennoch and create an exclusive enclave within the Fitzroy Gardens precinct.
-With 11 half-floor apartments and a full-floor penthouse, 22 Clarendon’s apartments are a princely 174 to 311 square metres internally with external areas of up to 153 square metres.
+Bates Smart has designed 22 Clarendon and Parade to complement Mosspennoch House and create an exclusive enclave within the Fitzroy Gardens precinct.
+With 11 half-floor apartments and a full-floor penthouse, 22 Clarendon’s apartments are a spacious 174 to 311 square metres internally with external areas of up to 153 square metres.

 Parade retains the façade of the former MCG Hotel, transforming it into a three-bedroom residence of 213 square metres with direct entry from the car park.
-The building rising above includes 43 spacious two- and three-bedroom apartments and two sizeable penthouses.
+The building rising above includes 43 spacious two and three bedroom apartments and two sizeable penthouses.

-Heritage architects Lovell Chen will oversee the restoration of Mosspennoch with mansion-style apartments from 167 to 273 square metres.
+Heritage architects Lovell Chen will oversee the restoration of Mosspennoch with mansion-style apartments ranging from 167 to 273 square metres.
 Original features including the hall and elements of the ballroom will be retained and restored.